Multi-wavelength scaling relations in galaxy groups: a detailed comparison of GAMA and KiDS observations to BAHAMAS simulations: Discussion and Summary

 In this paper we presented a consistent comparison of the stacked weak lensing calibrated X-ray luminosity- and tSZ - mass scaling relations of FoF galaxy groups between the GAMA galaxy survey and the BAHAMAS hydrodynamical simulation.
 To do so, we defined an approximately volume limited ($z <0.2$) sample of groups 180 deg$^2$ and 625 deg$^2$ of constructed light cones, of the GAMA data and BAHAMAS simulation respectively and compared their properties.

 We showed that we can select similar groups in both observations and simulation, resulting in statistically equivalent systems; this is essential for any meaningful comparison.
 With the selected group samples we show that the BAHAMAS simulation reproduce the $Y-M_*$ and $Y-M_{500}$ relations strikingly well, which is a direct indication that the integrated electron pressure, and hence the density and temperature distributions, are realistic in the simulation.
-The overall scaling of the X-ray luminosity with both stellar- and halo mass agrees well between data and simulation, but the BAHAMAS results show a overall amplitude offset with respect to the observations.
-This may be introduced by the procedure used to create the X-ray maps, which are generated post-simulation by computing the X-ray spectrum on a grid, based on the gas temperature, pressure and metallicity.
+The overall scaling of the X-ray luminosity with both stellar and halo mass agrees well between data and simulation, but the BAHAMAS results show a overall amplitude offset with respect to the observations.
+As \cite{McCarthy2017} have shown that the simulations reproduce the X-ray luminosities of X-ray-selected systems, the offset here with respect to our optically-selected sample may suggest that X-ray selection results in a biased subset of the group population (e.g., \cite{Anderson2015a}) and that the simulations may require somewhat more efficient late-time feedback to reproduce the X-ray luminosities of an unbiased sample.

 We measure the excess surface mass density profiles from the gravitational shear induced by the group in both the simulation and around the GAMA groups using the weak lensing data from KiDS and find that the BAHAMAS matter density profiles recover the observational data well.
 We find that our approach to mimic the observations is robust against projection effects and other systematics.